LokeshPareek089/LokeshPareek089-langsmith-MAT496old/README.md

       Ensured that all exceptions are caught and explained, not just shown as raw tracebacks.
       Clearly separated success and error output, making it easier to understand what happened during execution.

+  Lesson-04: Conversational Threads
+    Summary: The video explains the concept of "Threads" in LangSmith, which is essential for tracking conversational AI applications.

+Purpose: To group multiple, sequential agent/LLM "runs" (traces) together to represent a single, long-running conversation.

+Mechanism: It instructs developers on how to assign a unique identifier (such as session_id, thread_id, or conversation_id) to the metadata of each run in a conversation.

+Benefit: By grouping runs into threads, LangSmith provides a clear, chatbot-like UI for developers to view the complete history of a conversation.
+This visibility allows for easier debugging, annotation, and analysis of how an agent performs across multiple turns, ensuring it maintains context and memory.